Advertising

 Flag of Niger

-Destination Niger, a virtual guide to this landlocked country in Western Africa situated on the southern edge of the Sahara Desert.
-It is one of the world's least-developed nations.
-Niger is bordered by Libya and Algeria in the north, Benin and Nigeria in the south, Burkina Faso in southeast, Mali in west, and Chad in east.
+Destination Niger, a country profile of the landlocked nation in West Africa, that covers the southern edge of the Sahara in the north and a stretch of the Sahel in the south.
+The country is one of the world's least-developed nations.
+Niger borders Libya and Algeria to the north, Benin and Nigeria to the south, Burkina Faso to the southwest, Mali to the west, and Chad to the east.

-Before France incorporated the region as part of its colonial African possessions in the early 20th century, the area was subject to conflicts between various kingdoms and tribes.
+Before France incorporated the region into its colonial possessions in Africa at the beginning of the 20th century, the area was the subject of conflicts between various African kingdoms and tribes.

-With an area of 1,267,000 km² the country is more than twice the size of (Metropolitan) France, or slightly less than twice the size of the U.S. state Texas.
-The Sahara Desert covers about 65% of Niger.
+With an area of 1,267,000 km², Niger is more than twice the size of (Metropolitan) France, or almost twice the size of the U.S. state of Texas.
+Regions of the Sahara Desert cover the northern two-thirds of the country's territory, such as the Ténéré and Talak deserts and the dune sea of the Erg of Bilma.
+The southern part of the country consists mainly of the savannah of the Sahel.
 Most people of Niger are living in the southern part of the country.

-Niger has a population of 17,8 million people (est. 2013), it is the country with the highest total fertility rate (7,6 children each woman).
-Capital and largest city is Niamey, spoken languages are French (official), but also Hausa, Zarma, Songhay, Arabic and half a dozen other languages.
+Niger has a population of 26 million people (est. 2024); it is the country with the highest total fertility rate (7,6 children each woman).
+Capital and largest city is Niamey, spoken languages are French (official) and West African languages such as Hausa, Zarma, Songhai and half a dozen other languages.
 95% of Niger's population are Muslims.

 Background: